About Our Swim School

 Pre-Comp is an extension of our Menlo Swim School which gives swimmers an opportunity to get a glimpse into the sport of swimming as well as offering a bridge to our Menlo Swim Team.
 Our Pre-Comp group is designed for swimmers to continue with proper stroke technique and begin to build their endurance and speed.
 Goals for this group are to become skillful in the four competitive strokes and become exposed to the rules of the sport of swimming as well as how FUN the sport is.
 We believe in giving opportunity for young swimmers to succeed in the sport by developing good habits, body position, and skills all while having fun!

 You can start lessons at anytime.
 We schedule lessons up to 1 week in advance.
-Payment for lessons is due in full at the time of booking and fees will be pro-rated for the first month.
+Payment for lessons is due in full at the time of booking.

 Registration for a new lesson can be done online or in person or by phone with our Service Center at (650) 781-5525.